 There are sometimes good reasons for connecting two air compressors.

-How Compressors Run
+How Compressors Run To Generate Air

 A quick review of how compressors work (also covered in detail on a page on this site) is that they have an air tank into which air is pumped.
 When the tank pressure reaches the cut out setting of the pressure switch, the pump stops, and nothing else happens until you begin to use the compressed air that’s stored in the compressor tank.